iarsystems/bx-docker/README.md

 ## Executing the Build Tools
 The [`docker exec ...`][url-docker-docs-exec] command can execute a command in a running container.
 Oftentimes, these command lines might become too long for typing every single time.

 When you spawned the container using the [__`run`__](scripts/run) script, you also got [bash aliases](https://en.wikipedia.org/wiki/Alias_%28command%29) set for all the IAR Build Tools from the image you have selected to work with.
-These aliases encapsulated the required `docker exec ...` commands in such a way that the Linux machine can now execute all the IAR Build Tools seamlessly.
+These aliases encapsulated the required `docker exec ...` commands in such a way that the `DOCKER_HOST` can now execute all the IAR Build Tools seamlessly.

 >:bulb: Use `docker exec --help` for more information.